-The Mechanisms of Emotion, Stress and Health study section reviews applications on the interactions of psychological stress and emotion states with physical and mental illness and health across the lifespan; a particular emphasis on the physiological actions of stress in the body and the effects on emotion-responsive biological systems.
-In addition, MESH reviews studies of situations that can be stressful on the physical body, including clinical studies examining the interaction of normative and disordered sleep and circadian rhythms with physical and mental health outcomes.
+The Mechanisms of Emotion, Stress and Health study section reviews applications on the effects of psychological stress and emotion states on physical and mental health across the lifespan, with a particular emphasis on the physiological actions of stress in the body and the effects on emotion-responsive biological systems.
+In addition, MESH reviews studies of situations that can be stressful on the physical body, including clinical studies examining the interaction of normative or disordered sleep and circadian rhythms with physical and mental health outcomes.
 Applications reviewed in MESH have a major focus on stress with biological measures and physiological outcomes.
 MESH primarily reviews human studies, although animal studies with an appropriate focus may also be reviewed in MESH.

 The membership panel is a list of chartered members only.

-- Relationships of affect, emotion, and/or psychological stress with normative and disordered psychological and physical health across the lifespan, in human and animal models
+- Relationships between affect, emotion, and/or psychological stress with normative or disordered physical and mental health across the lifespan, in human and animal models

-- Clinical studies of sleep and circadian rhythm focusing on behavioral output and interactions of normal and disordered sleep and circadian rhythms with physical and mental health and illness in humans
+- Clinical studies of sleep and circadian rhythm focusing on behavioral outputs and the interactions of normal or disordered sleep and circadian rhythms with physical and mental health and illness in humans

-- Effects of stress reduction interventions on physical and mental health and use of complementary/alternative approaches, including tai chi, yoga, acupuncture and mindfulness, when stress-responsive biological systems are interrogated and stress mechanisms are postulated as mediators.
+- The effects of stress reduction interventions on physical and mental health and the use of complementary or alternative approaches, including tai chi, yoga, acupuncture and mindfulness, when stress-responsive biological systems are interrogated, and stress mechanisms are postulated as mediators.

 Shared Interests and Overlaps

-Adult Psychopathology and Disorders of Aging [APDA]: applications that focus on adult psychopathology can be reviewed in MESH if stress-responsive biological systems are invoked as mechanisms or outcome measures.
-Adult psychopathology applications that do not involve stress mechanisms or outcomes are reviewed in APDA.
+Adult Psychopathology and Disorders of Aging [APDA]: Adult psychopathology applications that do not involve stress mechanisms or outcomes are reviewed in APDA.
+Applications that focus on adult psychopathology can be reviewed in MESH if stress-responsive biological systems are investigated as mechanisms or as outcome measures.
 Applications involving sleep or circadian rhythms and their disorders in humans and their relation to physical or mental health are reviewed in MESH.

-There are shared interests in behavioral and psychiatric conditions with Neurological, Mental and Behavioral Health (NMBH).
-Applications that emphasize the neurological foundations underlying these conditions in both experimental animal models and humans are reviewed in MESH.
+Neurological, Mental and Behavioral Health (NMBH): There are shared interests in behavioral and psychiatric conditions in both study sections.
+Applications that emphasize the neurological and biological foundations underlying these conditions in both experimental animal models and humans are reviewed in MESH.
 Applications that emphasize epidemiological study designs to examine determinants, predictors, and biomarkers associated with behavioral, psychiatric and substance use disorders exclusively in human subpopulations are reviewed in NMBH.

 Biobehavioral Medicine and Health Outcomes (BMHO): There are shared interests in stress and pain.
-Applications that emphasize behavioral, psychological and social factors affecting stress and responses to interventions to reduce pain are reviewed in BMHO.
-Applications that emphasize basic biological responses to stress and pain and the interplay between stress/emotion and pain are reviewed in MESH
+Applications that emphasize behavioral, and social factors affecting stress and responses to interventions to reduce pain are reviewed in BMHO.
+Applications that emphasize basic biological responses to stress and pain and the interplay between stress/emotion and pain are reviewed in MESH.

 Lifestyle Change and Behavioral Health (LCBH): There are shared interests in sleep studies and their effects on health promotion.
 Applications that emphasize sleep that contributes to health promotion and disease prevention are reviewed in LCBH.
-Applications that emphasize how sleep interacts primarily with physical and mental health are reviewed in MESH
+Applications that emphasize how sleep interacts primarily with physical and mental health are reviewed in MESH.

-There are shared interests in sleep with Lifestyle and Health Behaviors (LHB).
+Lifestyle and Health Behaviors (LHB): There are shared interests in sleep.
 Applications that focus on the interactions of sleep as an exposure related to physical and mental illness and health from a biological and mechanistic perspective, mostly using laboratory-based studies, are reviewed in MESH.
 Applications that use a population-based approach to studying sleep as an exposure that affects health outcomes or sleep as a health outcome in human subpopulations from a more behavioral perspective are reviewed in LHB.